strangeement/better-100-prisoners-riddle/README.md

 ### Explanation

-For chains of length 51, and only for chains of length 51, that answer will always be correct.
+In a sample of 100, for chains of length 51 (or n/2+1), and only for chains of length 51, that answer will always be correct.
 This only improves the odds, by about 2% (33% vs 31%) in a 100 sample size, but all the way up to 52% for a sample of 10, compared to about 35-36% without the last card strategy.

 So it goes:
 	- In every sequence below 51, you will always find your number in one of the boxes.